Webhooks

 To set up webhooks via the Surfboard Console:

-- Log in to the Surfboard Console.
+- Log in to the Surfboard Developer Portal.

 - Click Add new Webhook.